MelissaPabst/SavvyDAPython/Week2/Class1.md

 ## pandas Data Structures Part I: Series and Index

 What we created above is a **series**, which is a 1D array-like object, similar to a NumPy 1D array, but has an associated array of index labels.
+Pandas actually stores data by using a NumPy 1D array!
 The panda Series is for arrays of data of a single type, and can be thought of a column of a spreadsheet.
+Documentation can be found [here](https://pandas.pydata.org/docs/reference/api/pandas.Series.html).

 The most basic build of a series looks like this: